metabrainz/mb-solr/HACKING.md

 [repository](https://github.com/metabrainz/mbsssss/),
 [tickets](https://tickets.metabrainz.org/issues/?jql=project%20%3D%20SEARCH%20AND%20component%20%3D%20Schema%20AND%20status%20!%3D%20Closed)
 ).

-These versions of MBS, SIR and MB Solr should (preferably for development, necessarily for production) conform to the same version of our Relax NG schema (MMD - [repository](https://github.com/metabrainz/mmd-schema) ) as they may just not work together otherwise.
+These versions of MBS, SIR and MB Solr should (preferably for development, necessarily for production) conform to the same version of MusicBrainz Relax NG schema (MMD - [repository](https://github.com/metabrainz/mmd-schema) ) as they may just not work together otherwise.